 Enjoy a bit of the island’s rich history with lilacs and garden tips from 906 Outdoor’s “Discovering” episode.

 FREE & up (based on events.)

 - Traverse City’s National Cherry Festival

-The west side of Michigan’s Lower Peninsula bursts with the bounty of some of summer’s juiciest gems!
-Among the treasure trove of produce are sweet, golden peaches (my favorite!), robust blueberries, ravishing raspberries in the most luscious shades, and acres of vineyards as far as the eye can see, boasting a variety of sun-soaked grapes that transform into some of the region’s most incredible wines.
+In particular, the west side of Michigan’s Lower Peninsula bursts with the bounty of some of summer’s juiciest gems!
+Among the treasure trove of produce are sweet, golden peaches (my favorite!), robust blueberries and ravishing raspberries in the most luscious shades.
+Furthermore, think acres of vineyards as far as the eye can see, boasting a variety of sun-soaked grapes that transform into some of the region’s most incredible wines.
 (Just to name a few!)
 But one of the crowning jewels?
-Traverse City’s ruby-red cherries, so remarkable that they have garnered a nationally recognized, week-long festival!
+Traverse City’s ruby-red cherries, so remarkable that they have garnered a nationally recognized, week-long Michigan festival!
 The celebration’s long, unique history includes the attendance of two U.S. Presidents (and a once world-record-breaking 17′ 6″ cherry pie that weighed in at a whopping 28,350 pounds in 1987!)
-Offering a variety of events for a wide range of ages, this festival is perfect for the picking!
+Offering a variety of events for a wide range of ages, this Michigan festival is perfect for the picking!